Prahlad-K/startup_name_generator/README.md

-# startupnamer
+# startup_name_generator

-A new Flutter application.
+A simple Flutter application, as described by the official Flutter documentation.
+Generates infinite suggestions of startup names, some of which can be favourited by the user.

 ## Getting Started